ptrsym/AssignmentOne/AssignmentOne/ReadMe.md

-lots of research on delete options, swipe options etc. implemented delete option in masterview using .onDelete - had to add an observedobject wrapper to the masterview to allow changes to persist between states
+lots of research on delete options, swipe options etc. implemented delete option in masterview using .onDelete - had to add an observedobject wrapper to the masterview to allow changes to persist between states implemented add day function to the plus button - learned about onCommit, had to use .onDisappear to reset the textfield as it wasnt doing it inside the onCommit closure